Press release archive for 2022

 We have launched a consultation on the detail of planned reforms to our approach to issuing financial penalties for law firms and solicitors.
 The principles behind these changes were consulted on earlier this year.

-Discussion paper on post six-year options3 August 2022
+Discussion paper on post six-year options

 As part of our ongoing work to consider next steps on the Solicitors Indemnity Fund (SIF) and consumer protection for negligence claims brought more than six years after a firm has closed, we have published a discussion paper on the options.

-Annual exercise for solicitors without practising certificates from April 20233 August 2022
+Annual exercise for solicitors without practising certificates from April 2023

 We have confirmed that, from April 2023, we will reintroduce a requirement for solicitors without practising certificates to apply to remain on the Roll of Solicitors of England and Wales.